31/03 6:30 PM

 What do they do?

-Who better to describe the role than Zorc?
-A Dortmund legend as a player, winner of the Champions League in 1997, the 58-year-old has arguably been even more influential for the club off the pitch, working alongside scouts such as Mislintat to orchestrate the arrival of the likes of Robert Lewandowski, Ousmane Dembele and Jadon Sancho at Signal Iduna Park.
+Who better to describe the role than Michael Zorc?
+A Dortmund legend as a player, having won the Champions League in 1997 and still being BVB's record appearance holder, he was arguably even more influential for the club off the pitch, working for over two decades alongside scouts such as Mislintat to orchestrate the arrival of the likes of Robert Lewandowski, Ousmane Dembele and Jadon Sancho at Signal Iduna Park.

 "I'm responsible for the philosophy at the club, from the youth to the first team," outlined the man who brought Klopp to BVB, for what many consider the most successful chapter in Dortmund's history (2008-2015).
 "I discuss the style of play with the coach, and the youth teams will follow that.
 But for our fans it has to be daring and attacking."